 They know they can't win this election without conservative base supporting them, and that is not guaranteed here.

-Back to the audio soundbite.
+Back to the audio soundbites we go.

 We'll get to your phone calls in due course.

-When Hillary went to the Senate, all the pundits said, Oh, you know, she'll never get anything done in the Senate because the Republicans don't like the Clintons.
+When Hillary went to the Senate, all the pundits said, oh, you know, she'll never get anything done in the Senate because the Republicans don't like the Clintons.

 That makes her polarizing.